Otto Warburg Medal

 Optogenetics pioneer Professor Peter Hegemann awarded the 2018 Otto Warburg Medal

-On March 23, The Society for Biochemistry and Molecular Biology (GBM), Elsevier and the flagship set of BBA journals honored Prof. Hegemann for his research in light-activated ion-channels.
+On March 23, Elsevier, GBM and the flagship set of BBA journals honored Prof. Hegemann for his research in light-activated ion-channels.
 His insights could eventually contribute to the treatment of neuronal illnesses, which are based on impaired sensory cells – conditions that include Parkinson's disease, autism and schizophrenia.

 Read more about Prof. Hegemann's work and how he encourages young researchers to pursue a career in science.